Synchronized Planarity with Applications to Constrained Planarity Problems

 \section{Introduction}

 A graph is \emph{planar} if it admits an embedding into the plane that has no edge crossings.
 Planarity is a well-studied concept that facilitates beautiful mathematical structures~\cite{ht-dgtc-73,Booth1976}, allows for more efficient algorithms~\cite{Hadlock1975}, and serves as a cornerstone in the context of network visualization~\cite{Tamassia2013}.
-With that said, it is not surprising that various generalizations, extensions, and constrained variants of the \textsc{Planarity} problem have been studied~\cite{Schaefer2013}.
-Examples are \cplan, where the planar embedding additionally has to respect a laminar family of clusters~\cite{Lengauer1989,Blaesius2015}; \textsc{Constrained Planarity}, where the orders of edges incident to vertices are restricted, e.g., by PQ-trees~\cite{Blaesius2011}; Book Embeddings, where the vertices have to be placed on a straight line (the spine of the book) while edges are embedded into distinct half-planes (the pages of the book)~\cite{Bernhart1979}; and \textsc{Simultaneous Planarity}, where two or more graphs that share a common subgraph should be embedded such that the embeddings coincide on the shared part~\cite{Blaesius2017}.
+It is not surprising that various generalizations, extensions, and constrained variants of the \textsc{Planarity} problem have been studied~\cite{Schaefer2013}.
+Examples are \cplan, where the embedding has to respect a laminar family of clusters~\cite{Lengauer1989,Blaesius2015}; \textsc{Constrained Planarity}, where the orders of edges incident to vertices are restricted, e.g., by PQ-trees~\cite{Blaesius2011}; and \textsc{Simultaneous Planarity}, where two graphs sharing a common subgraph must be embedded such that their embeddings coincide on the shared part~\cite{Blaesius2017}.